 The administration, faculty, and students at Pepperdine University School of Law would like to extend a heartfelt "thank you" for your service to our country.
 We greatly appreciate you and your family's sacrifice while serving.

-Pepperdine proudly honors students' military service as one of only three schools ranked in the top fifty law schools in U.S. News & World Report offering unlimited tuition contributions through the Yellow Ribbon Program for an unlimited amount of eligible student-veterans, and the only such law school located west of the Mississippi River.*
+Pepperdine proudly honors students' military service and offers unlimited tuition contributions through the Yellow Ribbon Program for an unlimited amount of eligible student-veterans.

 With the Yellow Ribbon Program, students fully eligible for Chapter 33 (Post-9/11) G.I.
 Bill benefits have 100% of their tuition costs and fees (to include student health insurance) covered and receive a yearly stipend for books, along with a housing allowance at one of the highest rates in the nation.
 Over the three years of law school, this adds up to over $200,000 in benefits.
 For additional information, click here.

 At Pepperdine, we are dedicated to developing students who will embody academic excellence and a strong sense of service; one that promotes cooperation over competition and values reconciliation over confrontation.
 Our distinguished faculty offers a diverse and varied curriculum, while maintaining supportive and personal contact with students.

 We are extremely proud that The Princeton Review has ranked our law school number one in the country for faculty accessibility for the past five years in a row.
 Making this recognition particularly meaningful to us is that this ranking is based on direct input from law students.